wilsonify/wilsonify.github.io/content/recipes/CORNMEAL WAFFLES WITH STRAWBERRY SYRUP65.md

 there aren’t any more dry spots and only a few lumps.
 Coat the plates of the preheated waffle

-iron with some cooking spray so those bitches won’t stick, then pour in some batter.
+iron with some cooking spray so those   won’t stick, then pour in some batter.
 Cook

 until golden brown according to your waffle maker’s directions.
 Cover with strawberry syrup